thottiamrp/modernweb-2019dec9/Labs/Ch03B-CSS/6boxmodel/README.md

 1. Add a background color to the page.

-1. Add borders to all articles
+1. Add a bottom border to all articles to provide a visual separation.

 1. Add padding - everywhere! it just looks better.